Measuring the State of Open Science in Transportation Using Large Language Models: Discussion

 The number of papers that were annotated by two experts was fairly small compared to the number of papers used to extract features.
-The LDA is also limited in its ability to classify papers.
-For instance, a number of papers classified under COVID-19 and pandemic were published before 2020 and refer to other emergency situations that limited mobility.
+Because we used data up until 2025, our work is a snapshot of the state of availability until then.
+This can serve to monitor community progress, but these conclusions may not hold for future work.